All Episodes

 Capitalism destroyed these companies.

-They were evil, they were ripping people off, they weren't treating their union employees well.
+They weren't treating their union employees well.

 No, no, no.

-They were saddled with all kinds of cafe mileage standards, regulations.
+They were saddled with all kinds of cafe mileage standards regulations.

 They were forced into making a car because the environmentalist wacko movement had taken control of the Department of Energy and all the regulatory agencies.